Learn how to utilize and navigate the Community Tool Box, an internet-based resource for building healthier communities. |

 A conceptual framework or model for building healthier communities guides choices for core content in the Community Tool Box.
 Based on earlier conceptual models, this framework outlines a dynamic and iterative process with six phases, and related competencies, associated with facilitating community change and improvement:

-• Understanding Community Context (e.g., assessing community assets and needs)
+- Understanding Community Context (e.g., assessing community assets and needs)

-• Collaborative Planning (e.g., developing a vision, mission, objectives, strategies, and action plans)
+- Collaborative Planning (e.g., developing a vision, mission, objectives, strategies, and action plans)

-• Developing Leadership and Enhancing Participation (e.g., building relationships, recruiting participants)
+- Developing Leadership and Enhancing Participation (e.g., building relationships, recruiting participants)

-• Community Action and Intervention (e.g., designing interventions, advocacy)
+- Community Action and Intervention (e.g., designing interventions, advocacy)

-• Evaluating Community Initiatives (e.g., program evaluation, documentation of community and system change)
+- Evaluating Community Initiatives (e.g., program evaluation, documentation of community and system change)

-• Promoting and Sustaining the Initiative (e.g., social marketing, obtaining grants).
+- Promoting and Sustaining the Initiative (e.g., social marketing, obtaining grants).

 Both science-based practice and experiential knowledge inform choices for content development for the Community Tool Box.
-Ongoing research by members of the Tool Box team, and many others throughout the world, suggest key factors or components of successful efforts to bring about community change and improvement (e.g., leadership, having a targeted mission, action planning).
+Ongoing research by members of the Tool Box team, and many others throughout the world, suggests key factors or components of successful efforts to bring about community change and improvement (e.g., leadership, having a targeted mission, and action planning).

-Promising practices from this emerging science base, and ongoing input from community leaders and practitioners, is used to focus content development on core competencies (e.g., building leadership skills, creating a vision and mission, developing an action plan).
+Promising practices from this emerging science base, and ongoing input from community leaders and practitioners, are used to focus content development on core competencies (e.g., building leadership skills, creating a vision and mission, and developing an action plan).
 Similarly, research and practice in behavioral instruction helped identify structural elements of the how-to sections or learning modules (i.e., what, why, how-to steps, etc.).

 Framework for Building Healthier Communities: A Gateway to Illustrative Tools